datarobot/datarobot-user-models/task_templates/README.md

 3. `r_sparse_regression` - Demonstrates how to use sparse input with R
 4. `python_binary_classification` - Shows how to create an estimator for binary classification problems
-5. `r_classification` - Implements a GLM binary classifier in R
+5. `r_binary_classification` - Implements a GLM binary classifier in R
 6. `python_multiclass_classification` - Implements a linear classifier with SGD training
 7. `python_anomaly` - Shows how to create an anomaly estimator
 8. `r_anomaly_detection`  - Shows how to create an anomaly estimator in R